retr0-13/Responder/README.md

 - Built-in HTTP Auth server.

 In order to redirect HTTP Authentication to this tool, you will need to set the option -r for Windows version older than Vista (NBT-NS queries for HTTP server lookup are sent using the Workstation Service name suffix).
 For Vista and higher, LLMNR will be used.
 This server supports NTLMv1, NTLMv2 hashes *and* Basic Authentication.
-This server was successfully tested on IE 6 to IE 10, Firefox, Chrome, Safari.
+This server was successfully tested on IE 6 to IE 11, Edge, Firefox, Chrome, Safari.

 Note: This module also works for WebDav NTLM authentication issued from Windows WebDav clients (WebClient).
 You can now send your custom files to a victim.